Roth or Traditional 401(k): which is better for you?

 Can I contribute to both a Roth and Traditional 401(k)?

 Yes.
-Many plans let you split your deferrals between Roth and Traditional.
+Many plans let you split your contributions between Roth and Traditional.
 Doing so hedges against being wrong about future tax rates and gives you both taxable and tax-free money to draw from in retirement, which helps you manage your bracket year to year.

 Does the employer match go into the Roth side?